m4yestik26/minazumi-dockerfiles-optimization/README.md

 # minazumi-dockerfiles-optimization
-Bunch of Dockerfile with many languages that apply multi-stage builds, efficient caching layers, and non-root user principle.
+Bunch of Dockerfile with many language that apply multi-stage builds, efficient caching layers, and non-root user principle.